lammps/lammps/doc/src/Howto_lammps_gui.rst

 The ``Run`` menu has options to start and stop a LAMMPS process.
-Rather than calling the LAMMPS executable as a separate executable, the LAMMPS GUI is linked to the LAMMPS library and thus can run LAMMPS internally through the :ref:`LAMMPS C-library interface
+Rather than calling the LAMMPS executable as a separate executable, the LAMMPS-GUI is linked to the LAMMPS library and thus can run LAMMPS internally through the :ref:`LAMMPS C-library interface
 <lammps_c_api>`.